telerik/winforms-docs/listview/customizing-appearance/formatting-items.md

 {{endregion}}

->note In order to customize the header cells they should be cast to the **DetailListViewHeaderCellElement** type.
+>tip In order to customize the header cells they should be cast to the **DetailListViewHeaderCellElement** type.

 # See Also